Qiskit/qiskit-paulice/docs/index.rst

 In this package a check is implemented using entangling gates between one ancilla qubit and one target qubit.
 Each ancilla starts in :math:`|0\rangle`, so :math:`Z_\text{anc}` stabilizes its input state.
-Forward propagating :math:`Z_\text{anc}` from the beginning of the ancilla through the entire checked circuit yields a Pauli operator on the output which may be higher weight and extend into the payload circuit.
+Forward-propagating :math:`Z_\text{anc}` from the beginning of the ancilla through the entire checked circuit yields a Pauli operator on the output, which might be higher weight and extend into the payload circuit.
 The qubit indices on which this output operator has non-identity terms are called the check's support, and the check passes if the bits, :math:`b`, in the check's support have even parity: :math:`\bigoplus_{i=1} b_i = 0`.
 A sample is kept if each check produces